Varangerfjord

 The Varangerfjord (Varanger Fjord; Варангер-фьорд, Варяжский залив; Varanginvuono; Várjavuonna) is the easternmost fjord in Norway, north of Finland.
 The fjord is located in Finnmark county between the Varanger Peninsula and the mainland of Norway.

-Economy: There are six fish farming facilities (as of 2025); They use 12,000 tons of feed.
+Economy: There are six fish farming facilities (as of 2025).
+They use 12,000 tons of feed.

+Environmental concerns: Fish farming facilities have been the cause of tons of Copper being deposited in the fjord; in 2026, an association of owners of fishing boats (Øst-Finnmark Kystfiskarlag) petitioned the government to do fact-finding to determine if 430 tons of copper (during the previous 20 years), had been dislodged from fish farming facilities.

 Extents

 The fjord flows through the municipalities of Vardø, Vadsø, Nesseby, and Sør-Varanger.
 The fjord is approximately 100 km long, emptying into the Barents Sea.
 In a strict sense, it is a false fjord, since it does not have the hallmarks of a fjord carved by glaciers.

 Its mouth is about 70 km wide, located between the town of Vardø in the northwest and the village of Grense Jakobselv in the southeast.
 The fjord stretches westwards inland past the town of Vadsø to the village of Varangerbotn in Nesseby Municipality.

 Older Russian Imperial and Soviet sources also included its natural extension up to the Russian Rybachy Peninsula on the southern shore and the easternmost part of the Varanger Peninsula on the northern shore.